Arciiix/Handy/README.md

 - DETECTIONS_TO_KEEP - To prevent false detections caused by accidental gestures or model inaccuracy, Handy caches the last detections.
 This variable sets the number of detections to store.
 - MINIMAL_DETECTIONS - that number of DETECTIONS_TO_KEEP has to be the same to consider a detection as true (and perform the given action)
 - ACTION_BLOCK_DELAY_SECONDS - to prevent user from accidently performing the same action after they show the gesture and didn't manage to stop showing it, add some blocking delay between next action
 - FAST_MODE_DURATION_SECONDS - normally the app works in an idle mode on low FPS.
-When user enters the T-ROI or a gesture within ROI is detected, the app turns into fast mode with high FPS.
+When user enters the T-ROI or a gesture within G-ROI is detected, the app turns into fast mode with high FPS.
 This variable determines how long it should remain in the fast mode after the last movement.
 - REQUIRED_TROI_PERCENT_CHANGE - this amount of the T-ROI frame has to be different for Handy to consider a movement inside it.
 Unit is percent [%].
+- NUMERIC_VALUE_MAX_WAITING_TIME_SECONDS - there are some actions, like changing volume, that have to know the numeric value of change (see `numeric_value_track` in `numeric_value_track.py`).
+This value determines how many seconds user can stand without raising neither of their arms to be considered as idle (so cancel the action)
+- GET_NUMERIC_VALUE_INTERVAL_SECONDS - see above - the handler will be called every n seconds, where n is this value.
 - LANGUAGE - can be either "pl" or "en" - the announcements will be said in that language, e.g. the current time

 ## Action-related changes

 - PLAYER_PLAYPAUSE_HASS_ENTITY_ID - this entity will be used for play/pause action
+- PLAYER_VOLUME_HASS_ENTITY_ID - this entity will be used for volume change action

 ```json
 {